sunilreddy1257/VideoStreaming/README.md

 1. PLAY1
 2. PLAY2

-PLAY1 button for Streaming videos using AVPlayerViewController PLAY2 button for Streaming videos using AVPlayerLayer
+	PLAY1 button for Streaming videos using AVPlayerViewController, PLAY2 button for Streaming videos using AVPlayerLayer